dawnzs01/FlakyBuild/docs/src/main/md/logging.md

 register the `TraceIdLoggingWebMvcInterceptor` in Spring MVC applications.

-Applications hosted on the Google Cloud Platform include trace IDs under the `x-cloud-trace-context` header, which will be included in log entries.
-However, if Sleuth is used the trace ID will be picked up from the MDC.
+Applications hosted on the Google Cloud include trace IDs under the `x-cloud-trace-context` header, which will be included in log entries.
+However, if Micrometer is used the trace ID will be picked up from the MDC.

 ### Logback Support